...

 Legal & Medical Disclaimer

-The information provided on this blog is for general informational and educational purposes only and is not intended as, nor should it be considered a substitute for, professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition or treatment and before undertaking a new healthcare regimen.
-Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
+The information provided on this blog and website is for informational and educational purposes only and is not intended as a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the guidance of your physician or another qualified health provider with any questions you may have regarding a medical condition, diagnosis, or treatment plan.
+Do not disregard or delay professional medical advice because of information you have read on this website.

-This disclaimer is governed by and construed in accordance with the laws of Florida, without regard to its conflict of law principles.
+This disclaimer shall be governed by and construed in accordance with the laws of the State of Florida, without regard to conflict of law principles

 Article Written By